 How to get started

 Surfing Lessons – The Surf Station team includes a crew of experienced surfing instructors and the perfect equipment to speed up your learning curve.
+Our lessons are 90 min down at the beach.
 We do not discriminate, male or female, whatever your skill level, the Surf Station instructors can teach you the skills you need to learn to surf safely and efficiently.
 CLICK HERE or the image to the left to learn more…

 Surf Camps – The worlds best surf camp is back for the summer with a great new look!
 Learn to surf with some of our top team riders who have international surf travel under their belt.
 Our instructors have a combined 50 years of surfing experience, and are eager to share with you or your children the sport of surfing.
 The camp includes boards, refreshments, instruction and an option to stay for lunch.
 Come join us for some fun in the water at the Surf Station! – Learn More

 Surfboard Rentals – The Surf Station has a nice selection of surfboards for rent, from a few shortboards to fun shapes, soft tops and longboards.
 Once you have taken a lesson, come try out a couple of boards and see what you like before you buy your own surfboard.
 Feel free to swap out boards during your rental period.